-The dependent network variable and the dependent action variables are not centered.
+The dependent network variable is not centered.

 6 Model specification

 After defining the data, the next step is to specify a model.
 In the StOCNET environment, this is done by clicking the Model specification button that is activated after a successful Data specification in StOCNET 's Model menu, provided that SIENA was selected from the list of available models.